zhouhao3/metal3-docs/design/automatic-network-configuration.md

 Create Metal3Machine:

 * User creates `Configuration` corresponding to the `Device`.
-* User specifies the `networkConfiguration` field when creating `Metal3Machine` CR.
+* User specifies the `spec.networkConfiguration` field when creating `Metal3Machine`
+  CR.
 * CAPM3 filter the BMH by calling the filter() function.
 Then select a BMH according to the original method.
-* Before provisioning, if the machine's network configuration field is not empty, CAPM3 calls the `configureNetwork()` method to fill networkConfiguration into the appropriate `spec.configurationRef`.
+* Before provisioning, if the machine's `networkConfiguration` field is not empty, CAPM3 will calls the `configureNetwork()` method to fill networkConfiguration into the appropriate `Port.spec.configurationRef`.
-* Port controller starts to configure the network by call device.ConfigurePort().
+* The Port controller detects that `Port.spec.configurationRef` changes from empty to non-empty, then carry out the corresponding processing.
-* BMO detects that the Port CR corresponding to all its own network cards are configured and continues to provision BMH.
+* BMO detects that the status.state of the Port CR corresponding to all BMH network cards is empty or `Configured`, and then continues to provision BMH.

 Remove Metal3Machine: